 Shoring is often used to stabilize structures that have been deemed unsafe or at risk of failure.
-When a building’s foundation settles or begins to crack with age, it may be at risk of falling dangerously and unexpectedly.
-A shoring installation will be used to prop up the damaged sections of the building and keep workers safe from potential harm.
+Foundations settle or crack with age, and can be at risk of falling dangerously and unexpectedly.
+Structural shoring installation will prop up the building and keep workers safe from potential harm.

 Providing Support During Renovations

 Even the most stable and well-constructed buildings may become compromised during a renovation or alteration project.
 Whenever a building’s load-bearing walls or underpinnings are taken out during a renovation, it is necessary to erect a shoring system.
 The shoring will be used to safely stabilize the affected area while the renovation process is being completed.

 Preventing Collapse of Tunnel Openings

 Underground construction projects require additional safety measures to prevent hazards and harm to workers.
 When a tunnel is being constructed, a contractor may use shoring to support and protect from accidental collapse.
 When shoring is used during tunnel projects, it can help save lives.

 To set up a shoring rental for your upcoming project in Washington, D.C., Maryland, or Virginia, contact Scaffold Resource.
 We have provided scaffolding and shoring solutions that are safe, stable, and secure.
 For more information about our scaffold and shoring company, call us today at (301) 768-4684.